praveens-git-bit/techconnect/exercise3.md

     ![coplitclose.png](media/labMedia/coplitclose.png)

-16. Click on **Preview** button to the right side to enable it and click on **Get started**.
+16. Enable the **Preview** button and click on the **Get started** button.

     ![task-new6.5.png](media/labMedia/task-new6.5.png)

     You will now see how easy it is for the data analyst to create compelling Power BI reports and get deep insights with literally no hands-on coding!

 17. Click on the **Prompt Guide** button.